soundata/soundata/docs/source/quick_reference.rst

 "Downloadable" possible values:

-* ✅ : Freely downloadable
+* ✅ Freely downloadable

-* 📺 : Youtube Links only
+* 📺 Youtube Links only

-* ❌ : Not available
+* ❌ Not available

-Usecase Codes:
+Tasks Codes (More information at the bottom of the page):

 | :sel:`SEL` Sound Event Localization
 | :sed:`SED` Sound Event Detection
 | :sec:`SEC` Sound Event Classification
 | :asc:`ASC` Acoustic Scene Classification
 | :ac:`AC` Audio Captioning

+Please note that you can click on each tag to access more information related to that specific usecase.

 .. include:: table.rst